| IntroductionThe UPDD driver utilises ‘Macros’ to communicate with the

 is initialised by a UPDD macro the initialisation status of a controller is

+shown in the UPDD Console dialog.
 Controller initialisation macros are created as required

 when we configure support for a controller, such as this macro that is being